-Nora Demleitner, appointed by the Board of Visitors and Governors of St. John’s College in September 2021, began her tenure as president of the college’s Annapolis campus this January.
+Nora Demleitner, appointed by the Board of Visitors and Governors of St. John’s College in September 2021, began her tenure as president of the college’s Annapolis campus January 2022.
 She is St. John’s first female president, the 25th Annapolis president in the college’s 325-year history, and the ninth since the inception of the current Program of study in 1937.

 Demleitner, formerly Roy L. Steinheimer Jr. Professor of Law at Washington and Lee University School of Law and dean of the law schools at Hofstra and Washington and Lee, came to the U.S. from Germany in search of a small college that offered a broad liberal arts education.
 After receiving a B.A. in American Studies from Bates College, she received her J.D. from Yale and her LL.M. from Georgetown in international and comparative law.

 An expert on criminal justice issues, including sentencing guidelines, she is an editor of the Federal Sentencing Reporter and served on the editorial board of the American Journal of Comparative Law.
 Demleitner has published extensively, and her articles have appeared in the Stanford Law Review, The Conversation, and the Washington Post.
 She was also the lead author of Sentencing Law and Policy, a major casebook in the field.